Wait! You Need A Plan First

 The next step is to take care of unfinished business while your assets are still marital – meaning before you announce that you intend to pursue a divorce.
 If you’ve been procrastinating about maintenance items, now is the time.
 Does the car need new tires?
 Do you need to have dental work done?
 Do you have deferred maintenance on the home?
 The intent is not to be underhanded here, but to be aware that it is going to cost more to support two households and the money necessary to take care these things may no longer be available after the divorce.

 Additionally, I’m sure you have heard by now that divorce can be very expensive.
-This is a great time to seriously consider how much you might to need to spend and how you might pay for it (particularly if it turns out to be your worst case scenario).
-While an average litigated divorce in Washington costs around $15,000-$20,000, Mediation can run between $5,000-$10,000, and a Pro Se (DIY) divorce is likely to come in under $5,000.
+This is a great time to seriously consider how much you might to need to spend and how you might pay for it (particularly if it turns out to be your worst-case scenario).
+While the average litigated divorce in Washington costs around $15,000-$20,000 per person, Mediation can run between $5,000-$10,000, and a Pro Se (DIY) divorce is likely to come in under $5,000.
 And then there are the other expenses to consider, such as therapists, financial consultants, and possibly moving expenses.

 While you may want to make sure you have access to some cash, DO NOT HIDE MONEY from your spouse!
 It may be acceptable to move some money into a protected account that you can access to manage your upcoming expenses, but know that that money is still considered a marital asset and must be accounted for in your settlement.

-(a) identify your financial and family related priorities, as well as where and how you will be willing to make concessions during the negotiation phase;
+(1) identify your financial and family-related priorities, as well as where and how you will be willing to make concessions during the negotiation phase;

 Now that you have a plan, you might want to start getting your financial documents in order.
 Trust me.
 This will save you a bunch of money in the long run if you do this before you start hiring your divorce team.